 With an assumption, the buyer simply “takes over” the mortgage at the closing table and does not have to obtain financing in the traditional fashion from a bank or mortgage company.
 VA and FHA both allow for assumptions in a “qualifying” and “non-qualifying” fashion.

-For FHA and VA loans that funded after December 14, 1989, while the loans are still assumable, the buyers must demonstrate the ability to repay the mortgage and qualify as with any other loan type.
+For FHA and VA loans that were funded after December 14, 1989, while the loans are still assumable, the buyers must demonstrate the ability to repay the mortgage and qualify as with any other loan type.
 If a seller has an FHA or VA mortgage on the property, the loan may be assumed by any qualified buyer.

-The process is nearly identical to applying for a new loan at a mortgage company by completing the application and providing the required documentation such as pay stubs, tax returns and bank statements.
+The process is nearly identical to applying for a new loan at a mortgage company by completing the application and providing the required documentation such as pay stubs, tax returns, and bank statements.

 There really is no cost savings benefit to the buyers when an assumption takes place and the time it takes to approve an assumption is much like any loan.
-So why would someone assume a mortgage instead of getting a brand new one?
+So why would someone assume a mortgage instead of getting a brand-new one?

 Because the existing mortgage might be better than anything currently on the market.